 The only way to get those is to advertise with the radio station—you got to build some rapport, invest some money, and then end up working up to that.

-On a final note, radio for most businesses can be a really effective tactic, but I want you to really keep an eye on the numbers, the metrics, and the financials.
+On a final note, radio for most businesses can be an effective tactic, but I want you to keep an eye on the numbers, the metrics, and the financials.

-Hope you enjoyed today’s episode, check back in again as we are almost done with launching our new center.
+Hope you enjoyed today’s episode about radio advertising for childcare, check back in again as we are almost done with launching our new center.
 Get out there, make a change, and take some action.